 The main model-fitting function in the PlackettLuce

-, directly models the worth of items
+package, PlackettLuce, directly models the worth of items

 with a separate parameter estimate for each item (see Introduction to PlackettLuce).
 This vignette

-introduces a new function, pladmm
+introduces a new function, pladmm, that models the

 log-worth of items by a linear function of item covariates.
 This